Buy Me a Boat (song): Commercial performance

 Based purely on radioplay by Bobby Bones and word of mouth, the song reached No. 1 on the iTunes country chart over the weekend the song was played, selling 21,000 copies in three days.
 It debuted on the Country Digital Songs chart at No. 8 and Hot Country Songs at No. 33.
 The song was re-released in late April 2015, and debuted on the Country Airplay chart at No. 60 (chart date May 16, 2015).
 It topped the Most Increased Audience and Most Added radio chart in its second week of release, jumping from No. 60 to No. 29 in the Country Airplay chart.
 After climbing up the radioplay chart, the song debuted on the Billboard Hot 100 at 92 for the chart dated June 13, 2015.
 The song peaked at No. 41 on the Hot 100 for the chart of September 12, 2015, and two weeks later at No. 3 on the Country Airplay chart and No. 2 on the Hot Country Songs chart.

 The song was certified Gold by the RIAA on August 14, 2015, and Platinum on December 10, 2015.
 The song reached its million sales mark in August 2016. and has sold 1,084,000 copies in the United States as of November 2016.

 Music video

 The television network Country Music Television (CMT) financed and produced the song's music video, the first music video ever financed by the network itself.
-The video also features Nashville superstar actor Charles Esten.
+The video also features Nashville actor Charles Esten.